What Types of Stocks Do Well During Volatility?

 💡 Quick Tip: It’s smart to invest in a range of assets so that you’re not overly reliant on any one company or market to do well.
 For example, by investing in different sectors you can add diversification to your portfolio, which may help mitigate some risk factors over time.

-When a recession sets in, defensive sector stocks can be a good buy.
+When a recession sets in, defensive sector stocks may provide a favorable buy option.
 The period before a recession begins is often marked by increased volatility and declining stock prices.
 The impacts of that volatility may be more deeply felt in these sectors:

 • Consumer discretionary